Dr Michael Dunn

 - Visiting Researcher, Centre for Biomedical Ethics, National University of Singapore

-Mikey is involved in research and teaching in the ethics and law of health care, social care and research.
+Mikey works on ethics in health care, social care and research.
 His current research interests focus predominantly on various ethical aspects of community-based and long-term care practice, policy and law - in the UK and internationally.

 In his research, Mikey draws upon - and seeks to integrate - philosophical, social scientific and legal methods of analysis.
-Connected to this, Mikey also has a strong interest in examining questions about:
+Connected to this approach, Mikey also has a strong interest in examining questions about:

 - the nature of bioethics,